daarnolducsd/ep5book/docs/03-week3.md

    stop_time |    381,149    4.70e+07    2.26e+07          0   8.63e+07
 ```

-It is stored in terms of milliseconds from midnight (so 0 is midnight exactly and 1 hour later (1:00 AM) would be $60\cdot 60 \cdot 1000 = 3,600,000$).
+It is stored in terms of milliseconds from midnight (so 0 is midnight exactly and 1 hour later (1:00 AM) would be $60\cdot 60 \cdot 1000 = 3,600,000$, because there are 60 minutes in an hour, 60 seconds in a minute, and a 1000 milliseconds in a second).
 So how many milliseconds to 6:30 PM?

 $$
 \underbrace{18}_{\text{hours}} \cdot \underbrace{3,600,000}_{\text{ms per hour}} + \underbrace{1,800,000}_{\text{ms per half hour}}=66,600,000
 $$
-So if we are restricting to 6:30 PM to 7:00 PM, we should restrict to all stops with values of ``stop_time`` between 66,600,000 and So we should restrict to stops that happen in the range 68,400,000.
+So if we are restricting to 6:30 PM to 7:00 PM, we should restrict to all stops with values of ``stop_time`` between 66,600,000 (6:30 PM) and 68,400,000 (7:00 PM).

 While this procedure will get you the right answer, typing some large numbers can sometimes lead to transcription errors if you are not careful.
 A better way to do this is to use Stata commands that do this math for you.
 The ``clock()`` command automatically translates time as we usually interpret it (i.e. 9:00 AM) into milliseconds from midnight automatically.